 Among the ornamental plants, several have been chosen because they are appreciated by butterflies and other insects as sources of nectar.
 And wherever there are numerous plant-feeding insects, a diversity of predatory insects and spiders will come to feed on them.

-Fiji has a relatively modest tally of land birds, approximately xx species, but wo-thirds of these are endemic - found nowhere else in the world.
+Fiji has a relatively modest tally of land birds, almost forty species, but wo-thirds of these are endemic - found nowhere else in the world.

 Many of these bird species feed on insects - so maintaining a pesticide-free environment and plenty of vegetation to provide cover for them is sufficient to encourage a healthy diversity of birds.